 Data Cleanup

-Manual data scrubbing is one of the biggest time sinks in traditional M&V. AI automates the tedious exclusion of insufficient or erroneous data, instantly removing utility errors (e.g., 0 kWh intervals) or filtering out reporting period temperatures that fall drastically outside the baseline range when utilizing forecast models.
+Manual data scrubbing is one of the biggest time sinks in traditional M&V. AI automates the tedious exclusion of insufficient or erroneous data, instantly removing utility errors (e.g., 0 kWh intervals) or filtering out reporting-period temperatures that fall far outside the baseline range when using forecast models.

 Optimal, Site Specific Balance Point Detection